Overview Of Membrane Processes

 Crossflow filtration is performed in practice in two different ways.
 There is mechanical agitation which relies on rotating shear filters or by pumping the suspension at high velocity through a filtering channel as in ‘flow-by systems’.
 The flow-by systems are most commonly applied in bioprocessing and use hollow-fibre, tube or plate and frame modules, similar to that found in ultrafiltration.

 Ultrafiltration (UF) is the process of separating extremely small particles and dissolved molecules from fluids.
-It is often applied to the removal of small impurities as a way of cleaning up product streams before ion-exchange.
+It is often applied to the removal of small impurities as a way of cleaning up product streams before ion-exchange for example.

 The principal basis of separation is molecular size although membranes are defined with pore sizes in a range from 0.1 microns to 0.001 microns.